loadfms/commitgpt/README.md

-# Commit GPT
+# commitgpt

-Commit GPT is a command-line tool that generates a commit message based on the changes in the git diff, following the conventional commits standard.
+CommitGPT is a command-line tool that generates a commit message based on the changes in the git diff, following the conventional commits standard.

 ## Installation